Almost mathematics, Persistence module, and Tamarkin category: Introduction

-The statement (2) in the both non-equivariant and equivariant setting were first considered in \cite{Vaintrob-logCCC}.
-A variant of statement (4) in the equivariant setting was first considered in \cite{Kuwagaki_almost_equivalence} by the first named author, as well as the relation with the results here are explained.
-Similar results are discussed in \cite[Section 2]{Fukayacategories_prequantizationbundles_KPS} for general partially ordered groups.
+\begin{RMK} \begin{enumerate}[fullwidth] \item We will see later that all the sheaf categories are equipped with a convolution monoidal structure and the module categories are equipped with the (completed) tensor product over the corresponding (complete) Novikov rings, and all equivalences are monoidal equivalences. \item The category of $\bR_\delta$-equivariant sheaves $\Sh_{>}^{\bR_\delta}(\bR)$ and its higher-dimensional generalization were first considered by the first-named author in \cite{KuwagakiWKB}.
+A variant of statement (3) was first proven in \cite{Kuwagaki_almost_equivalence} by the first-named author.
+Similar results are discussed in \cite[Section 2]{Fukayacategories_prequantizationbundles_KPS} for general partially ordered groups. \end{enumerate} \end{RMK}